mark-thompson01/Network-Hash-Capture-and-Cracking/README.md

 ## Lab Setup
 The lab environment consists of the following setup:

-> **Segmented Broadcast Domain:** I setup a broadcast domain to isolate the Kali VM and Windows 10 PC.
+> **Segmented Broadcast Domain:** I setup a broadcast domain to isolate the Kali VM and Windows 10 Desktop.
 > **Kali Linux VM:** Used for running Responder to capture the NTLMv2 hash and using Hashcat to crack the hash.
 > **Windows 10 Desktop:** Used as the victim machine to capture the NTLMv2 hash.